iPhone & IPad USERS: LONG PRESS ON THE MENU FOR DROP-DOWN OPTIONS

 • If you need more information, please see this post: Not For Sale

-• *Non-profit implies you are making the patterns absolutely for free and if earning money, it is for legal charitable reasons.
+• *Non-profit implies you are making the patterns absolutely for free and if earning money, it is for legal charitable reasons, ie, for a 501(c)3 non-profit organization.
 It does NOT mean that you are just trying to "break even" on your fabric purchase.

-I'm a designer who sells fandom-themed patterns.
+I'm a designer who sells fandom-themed patterns, crafts, or projects.
 Can I submit and/or advertise here?

-• The short and long answer is always no. To protect our website and our designers, we cannot condone the sale of patterns that make use of copyrighted, trademarked or the intellectual property of others.
+• The short and long answer is always no. To protect our website and our designers, we cannot condone the sale of patterns or unlicensed merch that makes use of copyrighted, trademarked, or the intellectual property of others.

 • If you need more information, please see this post: Not For Sale